pmatulis/maas-one/OPENSTACK.md

 ### Instance connection

-This is extremely useful to do prior to attempting an SSH connection:
+This is recommended prior to attempting an SSH connection:

     openstack console log show focal-1